This easy meatball recipe is so easy to make and come out juicy and flavorful every time. They’re perfect for

-- Combine all ingredients in a bowl and stir until combined.
-If needed, add a Tablespoon of water to keep mixture wet.
+- Combine: Place all ingredients in a bowl and stir until combined.
+If needed, add a Tablespoon of milk to keep mixture wet.

-- Scoop the meat from the bowl and form into 1 1/2″ balls.
+- Shape: Scoop the meat from the bowl and form into 1 1/2″ balls.
 Then place meatballs on baking sheet.

 - Bake: Place onto prepared baking sheet and bake meatballs uncovered for 17-20 minutes, or until middle is no longer pink.
 Flip halfway through.

-- If desired, simmer meatballs with marinara sauce for 10 minutes and serve over noodles.
+- Simmer: If desired, simmer with marinara sauce for 10 minutes and serve over cooked pasta.

 - Don’t over mix!
 Over-mixing can make the meat tough.

 - Use a cookie scoop (an ice cream scoop works too) to make the meatballs equal in size.
 This will ensure they all cook the same.

-- If your meatball mixture is too dry when combining, add a Tablespoon of water to keep it wet.
+- If your mixture is too dry when combining, add a Tablespoon of milk to keep it wet.

 - Make sure to flip the meatballs halfway through so that the bottoms don’t burn!

 - If you don’t have fresh garlic or onion on hand, sub with garlic and onion powder.

 Yes, you can definitely freeze the leftovers, or make a double batch for later.
 All you need to do is allow them to cool.
 Then transfer the meatballs to a clean baking sheet and freeze for 1 hour.
-Once they harden in the freezer, transfer to a ziptop bag.
+Once they harden in the freezer, transfer to a ziptop bag or freezer container.
 Label and place them back in the freezer for up to 3 months.

-To thaw the meatballs, place the bag in the refrigerator overnight.
+To thaw, place the in the refrigerator overnight.
 I like to take them out of the freezer and add the meatballs to the slow cooker with marinara sauce.
 I just cook them on low for 2-3 hours for an easy dinner later on!